hsnknc-engineer/serverless-image-scaler/README.md

 This project demonstrates the use of aws lambda and s3 to create a serverless image processing application.
 Whenever an image is uploaded to an s3 bucket, an aws lambda function is triggered to process the image and move it to a separate destination bucket.

 **Note:** The actual image resizing is not implemented in this project.
-Zhe focus is on using serverless technologies like aws lambda and s3 to demonstrate an automated image processing workflow.
+The focus is on using serverless technologies like aws lambda and s3 to demonstrate an automated image processing workflow.

 <br>